-It’s neither fancy nor does it have a sophisticated flavor profile but I, like many other Russian people, am very fond of it because of the childhood memories it brings back.
+It’s neither fancy nor does it have a sophisticated flavor profile but I, like many Russian people, am very fond of it because of the childhood memories it brings back.

 When I grew up, I realized that my favorite cake is nothing more than cookie crumbs mixed with condensed milk and butter.
 That simple and unpretentious but, nevertheless, delicious.

 “Before the revolution in Baku, today’s pastry cost a kopeck [Russian for cent].
 The next day that same pastry would cost half a kopeck.
 On the third day, if it wasn’t sold, all those pastries would be used to make kartoshka-cake.”

 Later, in Soviet Union, kartoshka turned into a self-sufficient dessert.
 It was not prepared of old pastries anymore.
 Instead, it was made of bread crumbs and cake cut-offs.

-Kartoshka is meant to be a simple cheap treat that a housewife can make in 20 minutes.
-Baking a cake from scratch just to crumble it afterwards doesn’t fit into that concept, to my mind.
+Kartoshka is meant to be a simple cheap treat that one can make in 20 minutes.
+Baking a cake from scratch just to crumble it afterwards definitely adds some work.
 Store-bought biscuits work just fine.

-The easiest way is to use Milk Maid or any other brand of condensed milk you can find.
+The easiest way is to use Nestle’s Milkmaid or any other brand of condensed milk you can find.
 But if you are willing to go an extra mile, you need a tin of Russian condensed milk made according to GOST standards.

 - 150 g butter

-- 190 gram condensed milk
+- 190 g condensed milk

 - 2 tbsp cocoa powder + 3 tbsp cocoa powder for coating

 - 2 tbsp cognac (optional)